-- Previously undetected or unknown infectious agents - Known agents that have spread to new geographic locations or new populations - Previously known agents whose role in specific diseases has previously gone unrecognized - Re-emergence of agents whose incidence of disease had significantly declined in the past, but whose incidence of disease has reappeared response.
-The outbreak, as of December 2020, has been going on for nearly a year.
-Over the course of the past ten (10) months, the response has grown to included most every sector and has without a doubt impacted the everyday lives of all but the most isolated communities on the planet.
+- Previously undetected or unknown infectious agents - Known agents that have spread to new geographic locations or new populations - Previously known agents whose role in specific diseases has previously gone unrecognized - Re-emergence of agents whose incidence of disease had significantly declined in the past, but whose incidence of disease has reappeared

-Disease outbreaks and epidemics often require an expansive level of coordination amongst a wide variety of partners.
-The current COVID-19 pandemic exemplifies the complexity of an extended infectious disease
+Disease outbreaks often require an expansive level of coordination amongst a wide variety of partners.
+The current COVID-19 pandemic, which has now surpassed the two-year mark, exemplifies the complexity of an extended infectious disease response.
+Over the course of the past 24 months, the response has continued to expand into much more complex and systemic challenge, impacting the daily lives of those across the globe.